nvidia-riva/tutorials/deploy-aks.md

     ```

  2. Create the AKS cluster.
-This will take some time as it will spin nodes and setup master in backend.
+This will take some time as it will spin nodes and setup kubernetes control plane in backend.

     ```bash
     az aks create  --resource-group  ${AKS_RESOURCE_GROUP}  --name ${AKS_CLUSTER_NAME}  --node-count 1 --generate-ssh-keys